A World of Quilts

 SEW YOUR QUILT BACKING

-The quilt backing needs to be a minimum of 240 x 240cm.
-Join together your choice of fabric until you have a backing the right size.
-Press the seams and trim any threads.
+Your quilt backing needs to be a minimum of 170 x 170cm.
+Simply join your choice of fabric together until you have a backing the right size.
+Press all the seams, trim away any excess threads, and your backing is complete.

 BUILD YOUR QUILT

-Assemble your quilt sandwich in your preferred way.
-Mark any quilting lines and machine- or hand- quilt using your favourite technique.
-Trim the backing and wadding so that the edges are even and square.
-Finally, make and attach the binding.
+Put your quilt sandwich together in your preferred way.
+After you have marked any necessary quilting lines, machine- or hand-quilt using your favourite technique.
+Trim the backing and wadding so that the edges are even and your quilt is square.
+Finally, make and attach your binding.

 MAKE IT YOURS